Swiss Flow

 Looking to save money, one of the first expenses that Maya cut was car ownership.
 Not only was it financially unsustainable; it simply didn’t make sense as public transportation improved.
 Now, as she rides the quiet electric tram into downtown Zurich, Maya has come to appreciate her newfound hours for reading, listening to music or just sipping a cappuccino from the buffet on the tram.
 Nevertheless, from time to time, she still misses the solitude, independence and feeling of power that she only got from driving a car.
 Driving wherever she wanted took her back to the freedom she knew in her youth, when nobody could tell her what to do, or make her feel guilty.

 Maya’s son, Mark, is an ETHZ computer- science graduate who now works at the state-owned SBB.
 He is passionate about big-data analytics, and has played an important part in developing the operating system that combines the multiple data points that are now gathered from practically every Swiss citizen, day in day out.
 These include people’s GPS location, speed of motion, average travelling time and calendar, as well as the various transportation modes they use, such as autonomous micro-buses and e-bikes around city centers, self-driving cars for the suburbs and trains for inter- city journeys.
 The system even integrates airport data, such as arrival/departure gates, flight delays and the ratio of local passengers to tourists, in order to estimate and anticipate demand for different transportation systems.
 It also connects to autonomous aircrafts, which are now permitted for medical emergencies and limited private use.
-By combining all these data sources, the system manages the country’s mobility needs, predicts and solves a wide range of problems and helps to provide new insights into
+By combining all these data sources, the system manages the country’s mobility needs, predicts and solves a wide range of problems and helps to provide new insights into how individuals move around, within the city and beyond.

 This integrated system helps to inform both policymakers and the design of societal interventions, so they can offer incentives for people to act in line with community, political, economic and environmental goals.
 Such behavioral influence was willingly granted to the state through a highly-contested nation-wide referendum in the late 2020s, under the banner of “Societal Policy”.
 Those opposing argued against unrestricted surveillance and policing, and the resulting loss of personal freedom.
 Those in favor convincingly defended the benefits in terms of a safer society and a more efficient and productive lifestyle.